-Caribbean Fumarole vegetation
+Caribbean Fumarole Vegetation

 Specialized vegetation develops near soufrières or fumaroles (the crevices of volcanoes which vent sulphurous fumes).
-While these may be on mountain slopes they are also present in relatively low-lying areas
+While these may be on mountain slopes they are also present in relatively low-lying areas.

 Clusia